19hours/sg-statutes/Acts/Income Tax Act.md

 (4) In this section, a qualifying acquisition of ordinary shares in a target company by an acquiring company or an acquiring subsidiary is any of the following:

-(a) an acquisition that results in the acquiring company or the acquiring subsidiary, as the case may be, owning more than 50% of the total number of ordinary shares in the target company where, before the date of the acquisition, the acquiring company or the acquiring subsidiary, as the case may be, owns 50% or less of the total number of ordinary shares in the target company;
+(a) an acquisition that results in the acquiring company and its acquiring subsidiaries owning together in total more than 50% of the total number of ordinary shares in the target company where, before the date of the acquisition, such total ownership was 50% or less of the total number of ordinary shares in the target company;

+[Act 29 of 2012 wef 01/04/2010]

 (b) any other acquisition the date of which falls in the same basis period of the acquiring company as that of the acquisition referred to in paragraph (a);

 [22/2011 wef 01/04/2010]

-(c) an acquisition that results in the acquiring company or the acquiring subsidiary, as the case may be, owning 75% or more of the total number of ordinary shares in the target company where —
+(c) an acquisition that results in the acquiring company and its acquiring subsidiaries owning together in total 75% or more of the total number of ordinary shares in the target company where —

-(i) before the date of the acquisition, the acquiring company or the acquiring subsidiary, as the case may be, owns more than 50% but less than 75% of the total number of ordinary shares in the target company; and
+(i) before the date of the acquisition, such total ownership was more than 50% but less than 75% of the total number of ordinary shares in the target company; and

+[Act 29 of 2012 wef 01/04/2010]

 (ii) the date of the acquisition does not fall in the same basis period of the acquiring company as the date of the acquisition referred to in paragraph (a);

 [22/2011 wef 01/04/2010]

+[Act 29 of 2012 wef 01/04/2010]

 (d) any other acquisition the date of which falls in the same basis period of the acquiring company as that of the acquisition referred to in paragraph (c),

 [22/2011 wef 01/04/2010]

-provided that at the end of that basis period of the acquiring company, the acquiring company or acquiring subsidiary, as the case may be, continues to own more than 50% (in the case of paragraphs (a) and (b)) or 75% or more (in the case of paragraphs (c) and (d)) of the total number of ordinary shares in the target company.
+provided that at the end of that basis period of the acquiring company, such total ownership is more than 50% (in the case of paragraphs (a) and (b)) or 75% or more (in the case of paragraphs (c) and (d)) of the total number of ordinary shares in the target company.

 [22/2011 wef 01/04/2010]

 [29/2010 wef 01/04/2010]

+[Act 29 of 2012 wef 01/04/2010]

 (5) An acquiring company may elect for its qualifying acquisitions to be, instead of those referred to in subsection (4)(a) and (b) or subsection (4)(c) and (d), acquisitions of ordinary shares in a target company the dates of which fall in a prescribed period and which include an acquisition referred to in subsection (4)(a) or (c), and the provisions of this section shall apply to the qualifying acquisitions so elected subject to such modifications as may be prescribed.